Physiotherapy Treatment for Back Pain Relief in Delhi

 3. Trigger Point Therapy

 Myofascial trigger points are hyperirritable spots within muscle tissue that cause local pain and characteristic referred pain patterns.
-In back pain, the most clinically significant trigger points are found in the quadratus lumborum (referring pain across the lower back and into the buttock), the gluteus medius and minimus (referring pain down the outer thigh), and the piriformis (simulating sciatica).
+In back pain, the most clinically significant trigger points are found in the quadratus lumborum, the gluteus medius and minimus, and the piriformis.
 When trigger point therapy is combined with dry needling, the relief is often faster and more lasting than manual pressure alone.

 4. Gluteal and Hip Flexor Soft Tissue Work